Terrence Howard: Educational claims

-In 2010, Howard was inducted as an honorary member into Phi Beta Sigma fraternity.

-Terryology
+Pseudoscientific theories

-In a 2015 interview with Rolling Stone, Howard explained that he had formulated his own language of logic, which he called Terryology, and which he was keeping secret until he had patented it.
+In a 2015 interview with Rolling Stone, Howard explained that he had formulated his own language of logic, which he called "Terryology", and which he was keeping secret until he had patented it.
 This logic language, he claimed, would be used to prove the statement "1 × 1 = 2".

-Howard blames his leaving Pratt over disagreements with a professor regarding this hypothesis.
-He also stated that he spends many hours a day constructing models of plastic and wire that he patented and claims to confirm his belief.
+Howard blames his leaving the Pratt Institute over disagreements with a professor regarding this hypothesis.
+Howard stated he dedicates up to 17 hours daily to creating sculptures from plastic fragments joined with copper wire or solder, which he claims demonstrate his mathematical model.

 In 2017, Howard published his "proof" of the claim that "1 × 1 = 2" on his Twitter account.
-It was heavily criticized as containing multiple logical errors and faulty reasoning.

-Abuse and harassment
+Concerns were raised about the logical consistency of Howard's thinking.

+In May 2024, Howard was a guest on The Joe Rogan Experience, where he attempted to debunk the Pythagorean theorem, claimed he can kill gravity, said he does not believe in the number zero, and claimed he remembers the events of the day he was born.

+Neil deGrasse Tyson posted a video to YouTube in June 2024 responding to Terryology.
+Tyson stated that Howard's manifesto contained "assumptions and statements that are under-informed, misinformed, or simply false".

+Legal issues

+Howard was arrested in August 2000 for assaulting a Continental Airlines flight attendant after refusing her request to return to his seat because the seat belt sign was on.
+He was charged with assault and jailed overnight.

-In February 2009, it was reported on The Smoking Gun that Howard was arrested in 2001 for a variety of charges related to a violent attack on his estranged first wife, including simple assault, terrorist threats, harassment, and stalking.
-According to police reports, he arrived at her house after an argument on the phone, forced entry into her home by breaking in doors, and chased her into the backyard where he punched her twice in the face with a closed fist.
+Howard was also arrested in 2001 for a variety of charges related to a violent attack on his estranged first wife, including assault, terroristic threats, harassment, and stalking.
+According to police reports, he arrived at her house after an argument on the phone, forced entry into her home by breaking in doors, and chased her into the backyard where he punched her in the face twice.
 The violent attack ended when Howard's brother stepped in.
 In 2002, he pleaded guilty to disturbing the peace.

-According to The Smoking Gun, Howard was also arrested for assaulting a Continental Airlines flight attendant after refusing her request to return to his seat because the seat belt sign was on.

 On December 5, 2011, a judge granted Howard's then-wife Michelle Ghent a restraining order based on her claims that Howard had caused her physical injuries that required medical attention, once broke her computer in half, repeatedly threatened her, and stalked her by telephone and on the Internet.

-In August 2013, Ghent obtained a second restraining order against him after showing up in court with a black eye she says he gave her.
+In August 2013, Ghent obtained a second restraining order against him after showing up in court with a black eye she said he gave her.

-In a September 2015 interview with Rolling Stone, Howard admitted to hitting his first wife in 2001 saying, "she was talking to me real strong, and I lost my mind and slapped her in front of the kids."
+In a September 2015 interview with Rolling Stone, Howard admitted to hitting his first wife in 2001, saying: "She was talking to me real strong, and I lost my mind and slapped her in front of the kids."